gsbakshi/custodian/README.md

 # custodian
-A gallery viewer using html, css, bootstrap and js
+A gallery viewer application linked to Unsplash.com using their API to generate a random set of images in a carousel, using html, css, and bootstrap.